-Aside from watching shows and movies on YouTube, you can also watch your favorite YouTubers while at home.
-This doesn’t cost you anything, and the ads that pop up while you watch support the people you’re watching.
+Besides watching shows and movies on YouTube, you can also watch your favorite YouTubers while at home.
+This fun activity to do at home doesn’t cost you anything, and the ads that pop up while you watch support the people you’re watching.

 My wife and I love to watch The Food Ranger.
-He has traveled to many countries around the world where he tries out exotic foods and describes them in great detail.
+He has traveled to many countries around the world, trying out exotic foods and describing them in great detail.
 If you’re a foodie like me, he’s a must-watch.

 With that in mind, you can watch anything on YouTube.
 This includes DIY videos, reviews of products and games, tutorials, and much much more.

 6. Do DIY Crafts